 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-The decor of 1900 Park Fare is a seamless blend of three similar, yet different, themes.
-Those themes are the formal grandeur of the Grand Floridian, the beauty and elegance of Cinderella, and the whimsy of Mary Poppins.
+The decor of 1900 Park Fare is a seamless blend of three similar, yet different, themes: the formal grandeur of the Grand Floridian, the beauty and elegance of Cinderella, and the whimsy of Mary Poppins.
 The decor is light and airy with a sense of gracefulness and sophistication.
 It does not feel stuffy or overly formal however.
 While the feel of the restaurant makes you want to use your best manners, you won’t feel uncomfortable dining in your shorts and t-shirts.
 There are a few nods to both Cinderella and Mary Poppins throughout.
 The decor feels appropriate for the characters that appear there.

 1900 Park Fare is located on the first floor of the Grand Floridian Resort.
-It is tucked away in one corner off of the main lobby.
+It is tucked away in a corner off of the main lobby.
 The decorations in the restaurant definitely match the feel of the rest of the Grand Floridian Resort.
 Because the Grand Floridian is located on the Magic Kingdom Monorail Loop, this restaurant is pretty easy to reach using Disney transportation.
 You can either take the monorail or a boat from the Magic Kingdom to the Grand Floridian.
 From Disney Springs or another park, you can take the Grand Floridian bus.
 To reach this restaurant from another Disney resort, you will need to take a bus to one of the parks and then transfer to the Grand Floridian.
 The Magic Kingdom is the easiest park to transfer at because of the multiple forms of transportation available.

 The food at 1900 Park Fare is served buffet style and is all-you-can-eat.
 They are open for breakfast and dinner.
 For breakfast, you will find traditional breakfast items such as omelettes, pancakes, french toast, muffins, bacon, and Mickey waffles.
 You can also expect to find salmon, ham, and the restaurant’s signature Strawberry Soup.
 For dinner, the buffet features kid-friendly items such as pizza, hot dogs, mac-and-cheese, and chicken nuggets.
 You will also see such offerings as mashed potatoes, butternut squash ravioli, salmon, pork pot stickers, chicken marsala, pasta alfredo, conch chowder, and sushi rolls.
 The Strawberry Soup is also available at dinner.
 The dessert buffet include things like mini cheesecakes, fruit tarts, and chocolate mousse.

-The food at 1900 Park Fare was good.
+The food at 1900 Park Fare is good.
 I wasn’t blown away by it though.
 It was typical buffet food which was good but not great.
 The one exception to this was the Strawberry Soup.
 It was delicious!
 I could have drank it by the gallon.
 I was disappointed with the number of options available on the buffet however.
 It seemed like, compared to some of the other Disney buffets, that there weren’t many dishes available.
 The buffet line was full, but it was just not very big.
 I expected there to be more offerings.

 Disney Dining Plan/Cost